duardoliveiras/university-planner/README.md

 ## Project Description

-This C++ application is designed to manage schedules after they have been elaborated.
-This app include various functionalities related to schedules, such as modifying, searching, viewing, sorting, listing, among others.
+This is a C++ application designed to manage schedules after they have been elaborated.
+If offers multiple functionalities such as schedule modification, searching, viewing, sorting and listing, among others.
+The main goal of this tool is to simplify the complexities of managing student schedules and class assignments.

-## Install and Run the Project
+## Installation and Usage

-To open the program, run the following command in terminal:
+To run the program, execute the following command in your terminal:

 `make && ./a.out`

-## Structure of the App
+Note: The program will take about 10 seconds to compile before it can be executed.

+## Project Scructure

+The application is structured around key components and classes.
+Understanding the UML diagram is essential for grasping the relationships between different modules.

 ![uml](uml.drawio.png)